ag-grid/ag-grid/grid-packages/ag-grid-react/README.md

 Issue Reporting
 ----------
 If you have found a bug, please report them at this repository `issues` section.
-If you're using Enterprise version please use the private ticketing system to do that.
-For more information on support check out our [dedicated page](https://www.ag-grid.com/support.php?utm_source=ag-grid-react-readme&utm_medium=repository&utm_campaign=github).
+If you're using Enterprise version please use the [private ticketing](https://ag-grid.zendesk.com/) system to do that.

 Asking Questions